Staff profile

 Biography

 Professor Lei Chen (PhD) is the Chair of International Arbitration and Chinese Law and the Deputy Dean for Strategic Development and Internationalisation at Durham Law School, Durham University.
 He is a titular member of the International Academy of Comparative Law and an ordinary member of the European Academy of Sciences and Arts.
-Since 2013, Prof Chen has also been a Fellow of the European Law Institute.
+Prof Chen has also been a Fellow of the European Law Institute.
 In 2022, he founded the Durham International Dispute Resolution Institute (DIDRI), where he currently serves as Director.

 Selected Grants